abpframework/tutorial-validator/README.md

-# TutorialValidator
+# AI Tutorial Validator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![.NET](https://img.shields.io/badge/.NET-10-512BD4)](https://dotnet.microsoft.com/download/dotnet/10.0)

-TutorialValidator is an AI-powered tool that checks whether a software documentation tutorial actually works.
+AI Tutorial Validator is an AI-powered tool that checks whether a software documentation tutorial actually works.
 You give it a URL, it scrapes the tutorial, turns every instruction into an executable step, then runs those steps exactly as a developer would — installing packages, writing files, running commands, making HTTP calls, and asserting results.

 We originally built it internally to validate [ABP Framework](https://abp.io) tutorials, and then decided to publish it as open source so you can use it to validate any publicly accessible tutorial.